 Strategy #1: Move from 100 county-level DRR plans to seven regional-level DRR plans.
 YEAR ACTIVITIES BENCHMARKS December 2025 Articulate the vision and expectation of regional DRR approach.
-Communication and implementation Ensure that new NC DSS positions are in place to drive this shift to the regional DRR approach.
-Identify strong counties in DRR to be champions (per region). plans completed.
+Communication and implementation plans completed.
+Regional DRR plan template, Ensure that new NC DSS positions are in place to drive this shift to the regional DRR approach.
+Identify strong counties in DRR to be champions (per region).
 Develop the template, guidance, process, and monitoring of the regional DRR plan.
-Regional DRR plan template, Identify expectations for practice changes at the county level. instructions, Consider using an innovation zone for initial implementation. and guidance completed.
-Crosswalk the implementation of the regional DRR plan with other initiatives being implemented statewide. completed.
-Strategy #2: Retain kinship, foster, and adoptive families through training opportunities and by building support networks that meet their unique needs.
-YEAR ACTIVITIES BENCHMARKS December 2024 Develop and maintain a comprehensive list of training resources that provide capacity building and support for resource families.
+Identify expectations for practice changes at the county level. instructions, Consider using an innovation zone for initial implementation. and guidance completed.
+Crosswalk the implementation of the regional DRR plan with other initiatives being implemented statewide. . completed. e: Retain kinship, foster, and adoptive families through training oppoper pport networks that meet their unique needs. ortunities and by YEAR ACTIVITIES BENCHMARKS December 2024 Develop and maintain a comprehensive list of training resources that provide capacity building and support for resource families.
 Approved Pre- service List Research and provide recommendations for the implementation of the National Training and Development Curriculum (NTDC). distributed to public and private agencies.
 Revised licensing packet completed and Revise licensing packet for the purpose of accountability and tracking of training.
 Create "stay" and "exit" surveys for all resource families to complete on an annual basis.
 Develop a plan for leveraging Youth Listening Sessions results to distributed.

 Strategy #3 strengthen family preparation, training, and support. : Develop approaches to support the DRR work and practices in a Ki Surveys completed and implementation and communication plan completed. in-First culture.
 YEAR ACTIVITIES BENCHMARKS December 2024 Conduct data analysis on trends of children/youth who tend to be placed with kin (i.e., which children/youth are more likely to be placed with kin?) to inform us about: for which children/youth do we need to recruit unrelated families?
 Data dashboard completed.
 Communication plan developed Articulate North Carolina's position on how unlicensed kin are part of the pool of families caring for children and youth (as part of DRR work). and implemented.
-Define expectation for what this position means for North Carolina and for counties providing training, support, etc. to unlicensed kin.
-Strategy #4: Increase utilization of NC Kids to decrease the time children and youth spend in foster care.
-4a: Improve youth engagement in exploring permanency options.
-YEAR ACTIVITIES BENCHMARKS December 2023 Review results from Youth Listening Sessions to inform next steps.
+Define expectation for what this position means for North Carolina and for counties providing training, support, etc. to unlicensed kin. foster care. outh spend in - e youth engagement in exploring permanency options.
+DENCHMARKS YEAR ACTIVITIES BENCHMARKS December Review results from Youth Listening Sessions to inform next 2023 steps.
 Youth Listening Session report from UNC reviewed by NC DSS staff and county staff.
-June 2024 - Youth Listening Session report from UNC reviewed by NC DSS staff and June Capture data and input from county workers on their conversations with youth through regional listening sessions and Youth Listening Session report from UNC reviewed by NC DSS staff and county staff.
+June 2024 - Session report from UNC reviewed by NC DSS staff and June Capture data and input from county workers on their conversations with youth through regional listening sessions and Session report from UNC reviewed by NC DSS staff and county staff.
 Data dashboard completed.
 June 2024 Capture data and input from county workers on their conversations with youth through regional listening sessions and peer-to-peer discussions.
-Develop guidance on expectations for including youth in Youth Listening Session report from UNC reviewed by NC DSS staff and county staff.
+Develop guidance on expectations for including youth in Session report from UNC reviewed by NC DSS staff and county staff.
 Data dashboard completed.
 Practice guidebook completed and June 2024 4b: Strengt Capture data and input from county workers on their conversations with youth through regional listening sessions and peer-to-peer discussions.
 Develop guidance on expectations for including youth in developing and approving of their profiles for the photolisting.
-Youth Listening Session report from UNC reviewed by NC DSS staff and county staff.
+Session report from UNC reviewed by NC DSS staff and county staff.
 Data dashboard completed.
 Practice guidebook completed and